-If you’ve been living and working in the United States, you’d have likely accumulated retirement savings while employed.
-Now that you’ve returned to Canada, you’re probably considering transferring the retirement savings you accumulated abroad to a Canadian registered retirement savings plan (RRSP)¹ but are concerned about the tax implications and the logistics associated with such a transfer.
+If you’ve been living and working in the United States, you’ve likely accumulated retirement savings while employed.
+Now that you’ve returned to Canada, you’re probably considering transferring the retirement savings you accumulated abroad to a Canadian registered retirement savings plan (RRSP) but are concerned about the tax implications and the logistics associated with such a transfer.

 Overview of U.S. retirement plans

-Typically, there are two types of retirement plans that you would’ve contributed to while working in the United States: a 401(k) plan and an individual retirement account (IRA):
+Typically, there are two types of retirement plans that you would’ve contributed to while working in the United States: a 401(k) plan and a traditional individual retirement account (IRA):